nash-ye/wp-better-footnotes/README.md

 # WP Better Footnotes
-Simple yet powerful footnotes integration on your WordPress site.
+A robust solution to provide a fast reference and link to additional information for your readers

 ## Description
+Better Footnotes is a robust and flexible solution that provides your articles with readers with a fast reference and links to additional information.

-Better Footnotes plugin lets you add footnotes on articles via shortcodes.
-It's extremely customizable, therefore it can be implemented on any theme.
+Better Footnotes lets you add footnotes on articles easily and effortlessly using the visual editor or WordPress shortcodes.
+It's easy to use, customizable, and compatible with any WordPress theme.

 ### Main Features:
-- Easy & flexible implementation.
+- Robust & flexible implementation.
+- Visual editor buttons to add foonotes.
+- Simple shortcodes to add or list footnotes.
-- Animated scrolling effect (can be disabled).
+- Animated footnotes scrolling effect, which can be disabled.
-- Footnotes can be implemented with shortcodes.

 ## Usage

 ### Inserting a Footnote:
 In order to insert a footnote, you can simply use the `[footnote]` shortcode as the following example:
 ```
-[footnote]Your footnote here[/footnote]
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Praesent ex lacus, iaculis eget leo ac, tempus vestibulum mi.
+Curabitur dictum varius pharetra.
+Sed lobortis sem ac efficitur efficitur. [footnote]Your footnote here[/footnote]
 ```

 #### Shortcode Parameters: